vmwarelab/cci/Opencart/README.md

 ![Alt text](open%20cart%20cci.png)

-Prerequisites
+## Prerequisites

 1. vSphere with Tanzu vCenter 7 U3i or higher with an enabled Workload management Cluster ( Supervisor)
 2. vSphere+ Subscription where the Developer Experience is Enabled which setup Cloud Consumption Interface
 3. Access to Aria Atomation SaaS Org.
 4. Generated CCI API Token with the minimum required CSP Service roles
-5. Downloaded and configure the K8s CCI Plug-in on Linux, Mac or Windows alone with the Kubectl command line.
+5. Downloaded and configure both the Kubectl vSphere plug-in and the Kubectl CCI Plug-in on Linux, Mac or Windows.

 Let's get started